linhuang0/VetassessPriorityProcess/README.md

 # VetassessPriorityProcess Automatic submission

-AUVetassessPriorityProcess Automatic submission
-1. check enable
+selenium + python

+This is using for submitting australia Vetassess application automatically.
+System could quckly automatic choose Priority options.

+Steps as below:
+1. Check if priority option is enable;
-2. choose the priority option.
+2. Choose the priority option;
-3. automatic input captcha
+3. Automatic input captcha;
-4.submit
+4. Submit application.